kyoz/purify/vim/README.md

 ## Customize

-### Font formats
+### Font styles

 By default, Purify will support for italic, bold, underline...
-You can disable them if you want.
+You can disable them if you want:

 ```
 let g:purify_bold = 0        " default: 1